 https://petstore.blazemeter.com/api/pets?page=1

-This request matches any time when the URL matches the URL and the search_criteria parameter contains the values white or black.
+The second example matches any request when the URL matches the URL and the search_criteria parameter contains the values white or black, defined through the standard regular expression (white|black).

 https://petstore.blazemeter.com/api/pets?search_criteria=black